-New York, NY, November 19, 2013-The 100,000-square-foot art exhibition Come Together: Surviving Sandy, Year 1, which includes work by more than 300 artists, commemorates the one-year anniversary of Hurricane Sandy and celebrates the resiliency of New York City's arts community, juxtaposing works by emerging and established artists.
+New York, NY, October 22, 2013-Thousands of visitors gathered in Brooklyn for the opening weekend, October 19 and 20, of the 100,000-square-foot art exhibition Come Together: Surviving Sandy, Year 1, which includes work by more than 300 artists.
+The exhibition commemorates the one-year anniversary of Hurricane Sandy and celebrates the resiliency of New York City's arts community, which was hit especially hard by the storm.
 Presented jointly by the Dedalus Foundation and Industry City, and curated by artist, writer, and publisher of The Brooklyn Rail, Phong Bui, the exhibition is on view through December 15, 2013.

 A dynamic program of special events takes place throughout the run of the exhibition, including music and dance performances, screenings of documentary films, panel discussions regarding the conservation of works of art and preventative measures with regard to future natural disasters, and readings by poets who have been commissioned to write about their experience of Sandy.
-The complete list of artists, events, and viewing hours, including holiday closures, is available at www.cometogethersandy.com.
+The complete list of artists, events and viewing hours, including holiday closures, is available at www.cometogethersandy.com.